A lovely aspect of the Wairarapa is how easy it is to experience the special character of each of its unique towns.

 While you can reach Wairarapa from Auckland in the north (via Hawke's Bay or Manawatu), arriving into Masterton, most visitors take the 1 hour drive or train trip heading northeast out of Wellington.

-As you come over the Rimutaka Hill on State Highway 2 from Wellington, you'll enter Featherston, home of the Fell Locomotive Museum, start of the Rimutaka Cycle Trail and gateway to the Wairarapa.
+As you come over the Remutaka Hill on State Highway 2 from Wellington, you'll enter Featherston, home of the Fell Locomotive Museum, start of the Remutaka Cycle Trail and gateway to the Wairarapa.

-On your left will be the ever-present majesty of the Tararuas, a beautiful and imposing mountain range running for 80kms and home of many spectacular tramps.
+On your left will be the ever-present majesty of the Tararua Range, a beautiful and imposing mountain range running for 80kms and home of many spectacular tramps.
 On your right is Lake Wairarapa, the wild Palliser Bay Coast, and the turn-off to the wine and food paradise that is Martinborough.

 Continuing ten minutes along State Highway 2, you'll pass the green grounds of the Tauherenikau Racetrack, then reach Greytown, which offers pretty Victorian colonial architecture, chic cafes, restaurants and boutique shopping.